 King organized a symposium, “Water River Life Giver,” at Dartmouth College on April 29, 2016 that featured Navajo guest speakers on the waste water spill and local speakers in the Northeast on water issues.
 Learn more about the event and activities involved at WaterRiverLifeGiver.org.

-You can listen to a segment from the public radio broadcast (WRUV FM Burlington) of Moccasin Tracks, “Water River Life Giver and Navajo Water Issues,” featuring King on May 31, 2016 by clicking this Podcast.
+King was also featured in a segment from the public radio broadcast (WRUV FM Burlington) of Moccasin Tracks, “Water River Life Giver and Navajo Water Issues,” on May 31, 2016.